underlay/apg-expression-parser/README.md

 For now, the grammar will only parse URIs matching the pattern `/[a-z]+:[a-zA-Z0-9-/_.:#]+/`.

+Since the XSD namespace is used particularly frequently, it is given special treatment.
+It never has to be declared, and is always available as the "empty prefix".
+For example, `:string` is always equivalent to `<http://www.w3.org/2001/XMLSchema#string>`.

 ### Expressions

 The easiest way to think about expressions is to think of them as morphisms in a category of types.